-During the current crisis Janice has been sharing some of her extensive local knowledge on our Facebook feed.
+During the recent pandemic Janice shared some of her extensive local knowledge on our Facebook feed.
 In case you missed her jottings, we’ve gathered them together here.
 A PDF version is also available Janice’s Jottings

 The building with 3 addresses